 If you are wondering what is the best technique to use, there is no one correct answer that fits all the business cases.

-It all depends on what you are building and trying to achieve, which techniques your infrastructure supports and are there any limitations.
 That is the reason why it is important to know the main differences between Long-Polling and Server-Sent Events (and other popular available options), what are their advantages and disadvantages and based on that we can decide what fits the best for our concrete business case.